 - Less than 50% hours worked, 50% of tuition

-With the exception of the tuition waiver and compensation for work performed (including social security and workers' compensation payments), students do not receive any of the benefits provided to regular university employees.
-Students do not receive health benefits, sick leave, or any paid holidays or vacations, and they are not eligible for "STAFF" parking stickers for their vehicles.
+With the exception of the GA and SLGA tuition waivers and compensation for work performed (including social security and workers' compensation payments), students do not receive any of the benefits provided to regular university employees.
+Students do not receive health benefits, sick leave, or any paid holidays or vacations, and they are not eligible for "Employee" parking permits for their vehicles.

 Students may be appointed through the end of the sixth week of a semester.
 Up to the end of the first week of classes, you will receive the full tuition waiver as long as you work the required number of hours.